yet-another-ransomware-demo/yet-another-ransomware-demo/README.md

 ```

 ### Installing the Payload on target
-As part of the PoC of delivering a ransomware, we've crafted a shell script to install a released version of the `ransomware` along with a `public_key.pem`
+As part of the PoC of delivering a ransomware, we've crafted a shell script `ransomware/scripts/dangerous-installs.sh` to install a released version of the `ransomware` along with a `public_key.pem` on a target system.

 #### Encryption